Marking and Auto-Marking Control Points in Photos

 Zoom in to the marked control point.
 This command is only available after a control point was marked in the photo.

-11. Click A picture containing text, device, gauge Description automatically generated Sample in Photo, and then click on the photo where you want to set the position of the control point.
+11. Click Sample in Photo, and then click on the photo where you want to set the position of the control point.
 You can also type ‘s’ on the keyboard to toggle between navigation and sampling modes.
 A red crosshairs is displayed where you clicked in the 3D Window and in the corresponding position on the photo thumbnail which is added to the "Sampled Photos" panel.
 The photo’s XY pixel coordinates are displayed in the Mark X and Mark Y fields on the Control Point Editor ribbon in the Control Point group.
 If the Photos panel is displayed in table format, the check box in the Marked column is selected (If displayed as thumbnails, a check is displayed on top of the reviewed photo).
 The following information is displayed in the photo viewing window:

 User sample for position of control point.